dmitrii-badretdinov/dmitrii-badretdinov/README.md

 ```
 Name: Dmitrii Badretdinov

-Occupation: Research Assistant at DFKI, MS of CS in UdS.
+Occupation: Research Assistant at DFKI, Master of Computer Science in UdS.

 Interest: Looking to collaborate on a Data Science project.